Penal system in China: Commutation

 Commutation is offered to prisoners with good behavior, and should the administration of the prisons apply for commutation or parole, the intermediate court of the jurisdiction which the prison falls in, will open trial in order to decide on commutations and paroles based on material which is provided by the prison's staff and testimonies which are given by the prisoners, the guards and the cellmates.
 The procuratorate of the same jurisdiction will send a representative to these trials.
 For those who are sentenced to life or death with a reprieve, the commutation or parole of their sentences will be heard at the high court of corresponding jurisdiction.

 Pardons

-The Constitution of China grants the Standing Committee of the National People's Congress the power to grant pardons and release prisoners, then issued by the President.
-On August 28, 2015, Xi Jinping signed the pardon order which resulted in the release of over thirty thousand prisoners, most of whom had participated in the War of Resistance or the Communist Revolution.
+The constitution of the People's Republic of China grants the Standing Committee of the National People's Congress the power to grant pardons and release prisoners, then issued by the President.
+On August 28, 2015, Xi Jinping signed the pardon order which resulted in the release of over thirty thousand prisoners, most of whom had participated in the Second Sino-Japanese War or the Chinese Communist Revolution.
 This is the eighth time of such pardon, and first time after Chairman Mao and President Liu's order of this scale.